Who Will Help Provide for My Family if I'm No Longer Here?

 Interestingly, life insurance can be a useful tool for many individuals and families who are approaching retirement as well as for those who are already retired.

-Most of us buy Life insurance to replace the loss of income that would occur should we die or to create an estate for our loved, but there are many other reasons:
+Most of us buy life insurance to help replace the loss of income that would occur should we die or to create an estate for our loved, but there are many other reasons:

 - You have an aging parent or disabled relative who depends on you for support.